inodentry/bevy-cheatsheet/bevy-cheatsheet.md

 The children will have a `Parent` component, which holds the entity id of its parent.

+If the entities have `Transform`s, the child's `Transform` becomes relative to the parent's.

 ## Useful built-in resources

  - `AssetServer`: use to load assets from disk